AaronWang21/CodingCamoGuide/Week 1/7  Data Structures/11 Tree Traversal.md

 # Traverse a Tree

-What if you wanted to visit every element ina tree, and you did that, so you could find an element, or operate on all the elements.
+What if you wanted to visit every element in a tree, and you did that, so you could find an element, or operate on all the elements.
 This is where tree traversal comes into play.

 ### Depth First Search